cha-nar/importply/README.md

 import.ply() Narimane Chatar 26/11/2021

-Automatically import all the ply in ASCII format files cin your working directory as 'Large mesh3d'
+Automatically import all the ply in ASCII format files in your working directory as 'Large mesh3d'

 ONLY SUPPORT PLY ASCII FILE FORMAT